-We use the records in this system of records for members of the AC and their staff to construct documents internally for use in connection with a recommendation to, or action by, the AC in individual cases.
-While there may be both electronic and paper records in the AC Working File, this system covers any documents that are gathered, maintained, and viewed electronically in the Private Section of eView. eView is the interface that allows authorized users to view documents stored electronically.
+We use the records in this system of records to reference the actions we take in a particular case at the hearing level.
+For example, during the course of adjudicating the claim at the hearing level, ALJs and members of their staffs often construct documents for only internal purposes regarding the evidence, testimony, legal theories, merits of the case, and opinions and advice regarding other factors involved in the case.
+While there may be both electronic and paper records in the ALJ Working File, this system covers any documents that are gathered, maintained, and viewed electronically in the Private Section of eView. eView is the interface that allows authorized users to view documents stored electronically.
 The Private Section is accessible only to authorized SSA staff.

-ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM OF RECORDS, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USE:
+ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-Routine use disclosures are as indicated below; however, any information defined as "return or return information" under 26 U.S.C.
-6103 of the Internal Revenue Code (IRC) will not be disclosed unless authorized by the IRC, the Internal Revenue Service (IRS), or IRS regulations.
+Routine use disclosures are as indicated below; however, any information defined as "return or return information" under 26 U.S.C. § 6103 of the Internal Revenue Code (IRC) will not be disclosed unless authorized by the IRC, the Internal Revenue Service (IRS), or IRS regulations.

 - 1. To a congressional office in response to an inquiry from that office made at the request of the subject of a record. - 2.
-To the Department of Justice (DOJ), a court or other tribunal, or another party before such tribunal when: - (a) SSA or any component thereof; or - (b) Any SSA employee in his or her official capacity; or - (c) Any SSA employee in his or her individual capacity where DOJ (or SSA where it is authorized to do so) has agreed to represent the employee; or - (d) the United States or any agency thereof where SSA determines that the litigation is likely to affect the operations of SSA or any of its components, is a party to litigation or has an interest in such litigation, and SSA determines that the use of such records by DOJ, the court or other tribunal, or another party before such tribunal is relevant and necessary to the litigation, provided, however, that in each case, SSA determines that such disclosure is compatible with the purpose for which the records were collected. - 3.
-To IRS, as necessary, for auditing SSA's compliance with safeguard provisions of the IRC, as amended. - 4.
+To the Department of Justice (DOJ), a court or other tribunal, or another party before such tribunal when: - (a) SSA or any component thereof; or - (b) any SSA employee in his or her official capacity; or - (c) any SSA employee in his or her individual capacity where DOJ (or SSA where it is authorized to do so) has agreed to represent the employee; or - (d) the United States or any agency thereof where SSA determines that the litigation is likely to affect the operations of SSA or any of its components, is a party to litigation or has an interest in such litigation, and SSA determines that the use of such records by DOJ, the court or other tribunal, or another party before such tribunal is relevant and necessary to the litigation, provided, however, that in each case, SSA determines that such disclosure is compatible with the purpose for which the records were collected. - 3.
+To IRS, as necessary, for the purpose of auditing SSA's compliance with safeguard provisions of the IRC, as amended. - 4.
 To contractors and other Federal agencies, as necessary, for the purpose of assisting SSA in the efficient administration of its programs.
 We contemplate disclosing information under this routine use only in situations in which SSA may enter into a contractual or similar agreement with a third party to assist in accomplishing an agency function relating to this system of records. - 5.
 To the General Services Administration (GSA) and the National Archives and Records Administration (NARA) under 44 U.S.C. § 2904 and 2906, as amended by the NARA Act, for the use of those agencies in conducting records management studies. - 6.
 To student volunteers and other workers, who technically do not have the status of Federal employees, when they are performing work for SSA as authorized by law, and they need access to personally identifiable information in SSA records in order to perform their assigned agency functions.